Line integral convolution: Overview

 Compared to other integration-based techniques that compute field lines of the input vector field, LIC has the advantage that all structural features of the vector field are displayed, without the need to adapt the start and end points of field lines to the specific vector field.
-In other words, itr shows the topology of the vector field.
+In other words, it shows the topology of the vector field.

 In user testing, LIC was found to be particularly good for identifying critical points.